How effective is the calendar method?

-Intrauterine devices (IUDs) are a type of long-acting birth control option.
-Once inserted into the uterus, they can prevent pregnancy for as long as ten years.
+Intrauterine devices (IUDs) are a type of long-acting contraceptive option.
+Once inserted into the uterus, they can be used for pregnancy prevention for as long as ten years.
 The copper IUD doesn’t contain any hormones, but the copper used does create a hostile environment for sperm cells and it also thickens cervical mucus (making it harder for sperm to travel through the female reproductive system).
 The copper IUD is more than 99% effective with both typical and perfect use.

-An over-the-counter birth control option, condoms are easy to get hold of and, as well as preventing pregnancy, they also protect against sexually transmitted infections.
+An over-the-counter birth control option, condoms are easy to get hold of and, as well as preventing pregnancy, these barrier methods also protect against sexually transmitted infections.
 When used perfectly, condoms are 98% effective at preventing pregnancy and with typical use they are 87% effective (this includes user error, including putting a condom on incorrectly, or forgetting to use one at all).

 The mini pill

 The progestin-only pill (also known as the mini pill) doesn’t contain any synthetic estrogen, only the hormone progesterone.
-It’s usually recommended for women who can’t take hormonal birth control containing estrogen.
+It’s usually recommended for women who can’t take birth control pills containing the hormone estrogen.
 It works in a similar way to the combined birth control pill, by stopping ovulation, and it’s just as effective (more than 99% with perfect use, and 93% with typical use).

 Did you enjoy reading this article?